$q$-Witt vectors and $q$-Hodge complexes: Introduction

-In contrast, replacing $\qOmega_{R/\IZ,\square}^*$ with $\qHodge_{R/\IZ,\square}^*$ and $[m]_q$ with $q^m-1$ has the effect of \enquote{introducing another ghost component}, which makes a global result like \cref{thm:qDeRhamWittGlobalIntro} possible. \end{rem} \cref{thm:qDeRhamWittGlobalIntro} looks like $\qHodge_{R/\IZ,\square}^*$ could be made coordinate-independent (at least in the derived category).
-And even better: The fact that $\H^*(\qHodge_{R/\IZ,\square}^*/(q^m-1))$ is canonically the $(q-1)$-completion of something else seems to hint that $\qHodge_{R/\IZ,\square}^*$ might indeed be the $(q-1)$-completion of an object over the Habiro ring!
+\cref{thm:qDeRhamWittGlobalIntro} also nicely illustrates why the $q$-Hodge complex is more likely to descend to the Habiro ring than the $q$-de Rham complex.
+For the $q$-de Rham complex, there's a similar isomorphism $\H^*(\qOmega_{R/\IZ,\square}^*/\Phi_p(q))\cong (\Omega_{R/\IZ}^*\otimes_\IZ\IZ[\zeta_p])_p^\complete$ for all primes $p$, see \cite[Proposition~\href{https://arxiv.org/pdf/1606.01796\#theorem.3.4}{3.4}]{Toulouse}.
+More generally, Molokov \cite{Molokov} relates $\H^*(\qOmega_{R/\IZ,\square}^*/[p^\alpha]_q)$ to $\IW_{p^{\alpha-1}}\Omega_{R/\IZ}^*$ for all $\alpha\geqslant 1$.
+But note the shift in the index!
+This shift prevents us from, say, relating $\H^*(\qOmega_{R/\IZ,\square}^*/[m]_q)$ to $\IW_m\Omega_{R/\IZ}^*$, and so it's entirely unclear whether these $p$-typical results for varying~$p$ can be combined into a global result like \cref{thm:qDeRhamWittGlobalIntro}. \end{rem} \cref{thm:qDeRhamWittGlobalIntro} also looks promising regarding the question whether $\qHodge_{R/\IZ,\square}^*$ can be made coordinate-independent (at least in the derived category).
 But something strange goes wrong: \begin{thm}[see \cref{thm:qHodgeNotFunctorial}] There is no functor $\qHodge_{-/\IZ}\colon \cat{Sm}_\IZ\rightarrow \widehat{\Dd}_{(q-1)}(\IZ\qpower)$ that also makes the identifications from \cref{thm:qDeRhamWittGlobalIntro} functorial. \end{thm} \cref{thm:qHodgeNotFunctorialIntro} is a very unwelcome surprise.
-It doesn't rule out that the construction $\qHodge_{R/\IZ,\square}^*$ can somehow be made functorial, but such a functor would be very weird and probably of limited use.
-In forthcoming work \cite{qWittHabiro}, we'll explain a partial fix, showing that a functorial \emph{derived $q$-Hodge complex} exists on a certain full subcategory of all commutative rings, satisfies a derived version of \cref{thm:qDeRhamWittGlobalIntro}, and we'll relate it to $\THH(-/\ku)$.
-Furthermore, we'll show that this functor does descend to the Habiro ring, thus giving at least a partial affirmative answer to question~\cref{qst:Habiro}. \begin{numpar}[Notation and conventions.]
+It doesn't rule out that the construction $\qHodge_{R/\IZ,\square}^*$ can somehow be made functorial, but we consider this unlikely.\footnote{And it would be hard to say anything about such a functor, since we can't access its cohomology via \cref{thm:qDeRhamWittGlobalIntro}.} In forthcoming work \cite{qWittHabiro}, we'll explain a partial fix, showing that a functorial \emph{derived $q$-Hodge complex} exists on a certain full subcategory of all commutative rings and satisfies a derived version of \cref{thm:qDeRhamWittGlobalIntro}.
+Furthermore, we'll relate this functor to $\THH(-/\ku)$ and show that it does descend to the Habiro ring, thus giving at least a partial affirmative answer to question~\cref{qst:Habiro}. \begin{numpar}[Notation and conventions.]
 As usual, we'll write $[m]_q=1+q+\dotsb+q^{m-1}$ for the Gaußian $q$-analogue of an integer $m\geqslant 0$.
 More generally, if $d$ is any positive divisor of $m$, we'll use the notation